Fortification and Reinforcements

 After the skirmish with Jumonville's forces, Washington feared "we might be attacked by considerable forces."

 He undertook to fortify his position at the Great Meadows.
 During the last two days of May and the first three days of June, he built a circular palisaded fort, which he called Fort Necessity.

-He learned that Joshua Fry died at Wills Creek on May 31.
-Washington assumed command of the regiment and was promoted to colonel.
+In early June, Washington learned that Col. Joshua Fry died at Wills Creek on May 31.
+Washington was promoted to colonel and assumed command of the Virginia Regiment.